xinwenfu/VChat_TRUN/README.md

 		<img src="Images/I11.png" width=600>

 		* See that the EIP is a series of the value `0x42` this is a series of Bs.
 This tells us that we can write an address to that location in order to change the control flow of the target program.
-		* *Note:* It took a few runs for this to work and update on Immunity debugger within the VirtualBox VM.
+		* *Note:* It took a few runs for this to work and update on Immunity Debugger within the VirtualBox VM.
 5. Use the [mona.py](https://github.com/corelan/mona) python program within Immunity Debugger to determine useful information about our target process.
 While the *cyclic pattern* from [exploit1.py](./SourceCode/exploit1.py) is in memory we can run the command ```!mona findmsp``` in the command line at the bottom of the Immunity Debugger GUI. **Note:** We must have sent the cyclic pattern and it must be present in the stack frame at the time we run this command!

 	<img src="Images/I12.png" width=600>

       * We can see that the offset (Discovered with [pattern_offset.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/exploit/pattern_offset.rb) earlier) is at the byte offset of `2003`, the ESP has `984` bytes after jumping to the address in the ESP register, and the EBP is at the byte offset `1999`.
-      * The most important thing we learn is that we have `984` bytes to work with!
+      * The most important thing we learned is that we have `984` bytes to work with!
 6. Open the `Executable Modules` window from the **views** tab in Immunity Debugger.
 This allows us to see the memory offsets of each dependency VChat uses.
 This will help inform us as to which `jmp esp` instruction we should pick, since we want to avoid any *Windows dynamic libraries* since their base addresses may vary between executions and Windows systems.

 	<img src="Images/I13.png" width=600>